-Prerequisite: C or higher in CSCI 1301
+Prerequisite: C or higher in CSCI 1301 Software development techniques in an obid

 Software development techniques in an object oriented computer language, a continuation of CSCI 1301.
 Emphasis is on advanced programming techniques such as system methods, recursion, data driven and event-driven design and implementation, GUI, algorithm efficiency and file processing techniques.